You must register with the Victorian Building Authority (VBA) if you work in domestic building in Victoria and either:

 You must register if you are using a combination of skills (such as plastering and painting) to complete a job.

 To register, you must have the required qualifications, knowledge and expertise, and carry domestic building insurance (formerly builders warranty insurance).
-The board registers individual builders, not businesses and companies.
+The VBA registers individual builders, not businesses and companies.

-For more information, visit the Building registrations page on the Victorian Building Authority website.
+For more information, visit the Building registrations page on the VBA website.

 Building practitioners include: